W.G. Pringle IV

 Overview

-NowSecure enables users to scan mobile applications for security holes that could allow hackers to gain access to critical information.
+NowSecure empowers users to scan mobile applications for security vulnerabilities that could allow hackers to access critical information.

-While I was at NowSecure, we rebuilt the product from scratch, tackling years of technological debt.
-I worked with individuals, from the CEO on down, including product owners, sales engineers, project managers and developers to redesign the entire product and key workflows.
-Along with the product but also I developed a full design methodology in Figma.
-The design system streamlined the design process, enabling faster iteration and more efficient cooperation.
+During my time at NowSecure, we rebuilt the product from the ground up, addressing years of technical debt.
+I collaborated with individuals at all levels—from the CEO to product owners, sales engineers, project managers, and developers—to redesign the entire product and key workflows.
+In addition to the product overhaul, I developed a comprehensive design methodology in Figma.
+This design system streamlined the design process, enabling faster iteration and more efficient collaboration.

 The Problem

-We intended to improve the capabilities of NowSecure's platform by adding MASVS compliance testing.
-This new tool allows users to compare their mobile applications to the Mobile Application Security Verification Standard, which is widely regarded for its comprehensive approach to mobile app security.
-The incorporation of MASVS testing had three main objectives:
+Our goal was to enhance NowSecure's platform by incorporating MASVS compliance testing.
+This new tool enables users to benchmark their mobile applications against the Mobile Application Security Verification Standard, which is widely recognized for its comprehensive approach to mobile app security.
+The integration of MASVS testing aimed to achieve three main objectives:

-• Communicate the standard: We needed to create a mechanism to deliver the framework in a simple and consumable manner in order to empower our users and demonstrate the value we were creating.
+• Communicate the standard: We needed to deliver the framework in a simple and accessible manner to empower our users and demonstrate the value we were providing.

-• At-a-glance assessment: Be able to communicate to the user the application's overall success and performance throughout testing.
+• Provide an at-a-glance assessment: Effectively communicate the application's overall success and performance throughout testing to the user.

-• Present a path forward: If an application did not meet one or more of the standards, we needed to present users with the information they needed to take corrective action.
+• Offer a path forward: If an application did not meet one or more of the standards, we needed to provide users with the necessary information to take corrective action.

 The Process